Houston Maritime Law Attorneys

 Recovering Full Costs for Maritime & Offshore Accidents

-Following a serious accident, injured seamen may face a host of tangible and intangible costs.
+Following a serious accident, injured seamen may face a host of costs.
 These do not only have an immediate impact, but can affect them for many years to come.
-In almost all cases, the immediate effects are obvious in the inability to work, the steep medical bills, and the pain and suffering associated with the injury or illness.
+In almost all cases, the immediate effects are obvious in the inability to work, steep bills, and the pain and suffering associated with the injury or illness.
 Even the future costs of rehabilitation are often well-known.
 However, it is not always easy to see what the future costs of an injury will be.
 In some cases, the individual may require lifelong medical attention or may eventually pass away from the side effects.
 For this reason, it is crucial that the injured and their family recover just damages for the injury under maritime law.

 Consider these costs that could result from a maritime injury or death of a seaman:

 - Long-term rehabilitation